Skip to main content

 Image of Document

-OOD offers Ohio College2Careers (Ohio C2C) at 15 public colleges and universities to ensure college students with disabilities have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow’s labor market.
+Opportunities for Ohioans with Disabilities (OOD) offers Ohio College2Careers (Ohio C2C) at public colleges and universities throughout Ohio to ensure college students with disabilities have the support they need to complete their degree and/or credential, earn higher wages, and meet the demands of tomorrow’s labor market.

 Upcoming Events